JJSSEE/my_portfolio/README.md

 ### ROC and AUC Matrics

-* Features reduced by removing low variance dimentions
+* Data dimentionality was reduced by removing low variance features
+* All three models were able to identify all of the patients with the desease
+* The trainning data is overffited and expected given the small size of the dataset

 ![](https://github.com/JJSSEE/my_portfolio/blob/main/images/roc_auc.png)